maxgreenhalghcc/recipebuilder/docs/training.md

 }
 ```

-Collect multiple entries like this in a file (for example
+Collect multiple entries like this in individual files or a combined collection
-`data/training/successful_cocktails.json`).
+within the `data/training/successful_cocktails/` directory.

 ## 2. Convert logs into training observations